 - Verizon Terminating Certain “Rural” Customers For Excessive Usage

 Cellular Data: Our Current Top Pick Data Plans

 We're constantly tracking data plans, here are current top picks for mobile travelers seeking a home internet replacement:

 - Note: Verizon's new unlimited data plans only include 15GB of high speed mobile hotspot use per line (including Jetpacks) and are subject to network management.
 All Verizon plans are now subject to video streaming throttling, with the option to turn it off for $10/mo.

-- Sprint - Joining a non-profit (such as Calyx Institute, PCs for People and 4GCommunity) to obtain an unlimited Sprint plan due to some prior agreement the carrier inherited is the most affordable option out there.
+- Sprint - Joining a non-profit (such as Calyx Institute or PCs for People) to obtain an unlimited Sprint plan due to some prior agreement the carrier inherited is the most affordable option out there.
 Pricing starts at $10/month (yes, $10 - we didn't miss a 0).
 For more information: Non-Profit Sprint Plans.